WalletWasabi/WasabiDoc/docs/using-wasabi/10Commandments.md

 ## 6. Never merge private and non-private coins

-Wasabi can't and shouldn't decide what users should do with their funds but it's highly recommended that user don't send payments using private and labeled coins in the same transaction.
+Wasabi can't and shouldn't decide what users should do with their funds but it's highly recommended that users don't send payments using private and non-private coins in the same transaction.
-By merging your labeled coins with your coinjoined coins, you undo the privacy benefits of coinjoins, so be patient and if possible, wait till Wasabi automatically coinjoins more of your funds before making the payment.
+By merging your non-private coins with your private coins, you undo the privacy benefits of coinjoins, so be patient and if possible, wait till Wasabi automatically coinjoins more of your funds before making the payment.

 For more information, please see the discussions [here](https://www.reddit.com/r/WasabiWallet/comments/avxbjy/combining_mixed_coins_privacy_megathread/).